royvandewater/rise-of-the-machines-talk/outline.md

   - By 2020, the IoT market value is predicted to be between $3T and $14T
     - says IoT analysts
     - whether you want it or not, it is coming
+  - if IoT improved efficiency by %1, over $276B would be saved
 - **How IoT affects business communication**
   - it is about the experience
   - machine automation
     - Robert Cannon, an internet law and policy expert, says “Everything that can be automated, will be automated.”
     - because machines work 24/7 and are getting cheaper and faster
-  - human interaction
-    - humans are the source of creativity and personality, but machines can be a great tool
   - machine learning
     - anomaly detection
     - event prediction
     - context aware systems
+  - human interaction
+    - humans are the source of creativity and personality, but machines can be a great tool
 - **What is Octoblu and how does it solve this problem**
   - a platform, and network of services, designed to orchestrate devices and services
   - citrix CEO, Mark Templeton, calls us the Integration of Everything